 Preventing Future Root Rot

-• Pot Choice: Always use a pot with drainage holes to allow excess water to escape.
+- Pot Choice: Always use a pot with lots of drainage holes so the excess water can get out.

 Final Thoughts